stigin-starview/python_Tkinder_bookstore/README.md

-# python_Tkinder_bookstore
+# python_Tkinter_bookstore
-A python Tkinder application where you store book informations.
+A python Tkinter application where you store book informations.